 What is Rupture and Repair?

-Surely this is one of the most precious gifts we could bestow on our child, one that will be passed down from generation to generation.
+Surely this is one of the most precious gifts we could bestow on our child, and one that will be passed down from generation to generation.

 For further information about these ideas please see links below: